 Best of all, they’re easy to fade out of your photographs using filters and editing tools, so you can post images online and give the impression that you started with a blank page.
 We won’t tell.
 Promise.

 If you’re lucky enough to be the owner of a MOO Notebook or Journal with dotted pages, you may already be bursting with ideas for how to use it.
 Or you may be in search of a little inspiration.
 If so, we have you covered with a whole list of suggestions for how to use a dotted notebook.

-A dot grid notebook is great as a daily diary where you can record thoughts, impressions, memories and ideas.
-Use the horizontal dots the way you’d use lines in a ruled notebook – it may take a little practice but you’ll be into the swing of it after a line or two.
+Now is the perfect time to start a daily diary.
+And a dot grid notebook is ideal.
+Record thoughts, impressions, memories and ideas – whatever helps you to de-stress or process your day.
+Just use the horizontal dots the way you’d use lines in a ruled notebook.
+It may take a little practice, but you’ll be into the swing of it after a line or two.

-With a dotted page, you have the added benefit of being able to break out of lined text into doodles or sketches when the mood takes you, or boxing off different parts of the page so you can capture ideas in a non-linear way.
+With a dotted page, you have the added benefit of being able to break out of lined text into doodles or sketches when the mood takes you.
+Or you can box off different parts of the page so you can capture ideas in a non-linear way.

 Dots can add an extra element of structure to your sketch practice.
 They can help with composition, as you’ll be able to better portion out the page for different parts of your drawing.

 They can also lend a hand when it comes to perspective drawing and mapping out geometric forms like buildings and cityscapes.

 Finally, you can use them to help you gauge proportions between different elements of your drawing.
 Say you’re drawing a group of people – if you can see that someone’s head is two dots high, you can use that two-dot measure for other people in the picture and keep everyone’s proportions the same.